marko-knoebl/slides/sections/react/92-side-effects/98-the-effect-hook-and-outdated-state-en.md

 As we've seen before, functions may reference outdated state / data

+## The effect hook and obsolete data

+explanation: difference between state / props in function components and class components:

+when props / state change:

+- in class components, `this.props` and `this.state` will be replaced with new objects
+- in function components, the component function is called again, and a new _closure_ is created that contains the new props / state values

+note: in function components, old / obsolete data may still live on inside older closures

 ## The effect hook and outdated state

 example: buggy code that will keep referencing obsolete state in a closure